 Civil rights group wants St. Louis police investigated

-ST. LOUIS (AP) — Civil rights advocates are asking the new U.S. attorney in St. Louis to investigate allegations of police misconduct at recent protests that were sparked by the acquittal last month of a white officer charged in the death of a black suspect.
+ST. LOUIS (AP) — Civil rights advocates asked the new U.S. attorney in St. Louis on Friday to investigate allegations of police misconduct at recent protests that were sparked by the acquittal last month of a white officer charged in the death of a black suspect.

-Sherrilyn Ifill is the president of the NAACP Legal Defense and Education Fund, said in a letter to U.S. Attorney Jeffrey Jenson that a host of “troubling incidents” occurred at the demonstrations, including police assaults and aggressive use of pepper-spray and tear gas.
+Sherrilyn Ifill, president of the NAACP Legal Defense and Education Fund, said in a letter to U.S. Attorney Jeffrey Jenson that a host of “troubling incidents” occurred at the demonstrations, including police assaults and aggressive use of pepper-spray and tear gas.

 St. Louis Mayor Lyda Krewson and Interim Police Chief Lawrence O’Toole also requested an independent investigation, in September, by the U.S. attorney’s office.
 That request was forwarded to the U.S. Department of Justice’s Civil Rights Division.

 Jensen told The Associated Press in a phone interview Friday that he will look into the allegations outlined in Ifill’s letter.

 “I will review it, review any specific allegations of alleged police misconduct and conduct any investigation appropriate,” Jensen said.